 Part of what makes transit great is that it’s an environmentally responsible way to get around.
-Bus lines and train routes bring a host of sustainable benefits to the Portland area, and we’re always coming up with ways to do more.
+Taking the bus and MAX instead of driving brings a host of sustainable benefits to the Portland area, and we’re always coming up with ways to do more.

 100% Renewable Energy

-MAX, our electric buses and all our facilities are 100% powered by renewable electricity as of June 2021.
-This reduces our carbon emissions by 25%.
-All electricity we purchase now come from the sun or wind.
+MAX, our electric buses and all of our facilities are 100% powered by renewable electricity.
+This reduces our greenhouse gas emissions by nearly 24%.
+All electricity we purchase now comes from natural resources such as the sun and wind.

 Converting to a Greener Bus Fleet